 - b.
-Name or Other ID: Enter each employee's name or other ID. - c.
+Name or Other ID: Enter each employee's name or other ID.
+Do NOT include any Social Security Numbers.
+(Example: A Jones) - c.
+Site ID: Enter Cost Center ID/Site ID.
+(Example: 0010)

+- d.
 Job Object Code: Select the object code as entered on the LEAPS report for each employee.
-If an object code is not listed please contact the Financial Management and Compliance Section at (334) 242-8225. - d.
+If an object code is not listed, contact the Financial Management and Compliance Section at (334) 694-4658. - e.
 To calculate the Fringe Benefits for Pass Thru, please enter the correct percentage for Unemployment Compensation for your county.
-All other rates for FY 08 are included in the formula.
+All other rates for FY 21 are included in the formula.
 If no rate is entered, no unemployment will be computed.
-Please note only change the rate at the top of the column. - e.
-Other Fringe Benefits: Enter the value of any other fringe benefits that are afforded your system's employees. - f.
-FY 08 Annual Salary: Enter the salary for each employee for FY 08.
-This amount should include any board raises or salary matrix adjustments from previous years that did not have a State Mandated Raise.
+Please note only change the rate at the top of the column. - f.
+Other Fringe Benefits: Enter the value of any other fringe benefits that are afforded your system's employees. - g.
+FY 21 Annual Salary: Enter the salary for each employee for FY 21.
+This amount should include any board raises or salary matrix adjustments from previous years that did not have a State Mandated Raise. - h.
+FY 21 Step Raise: Enter the amount of the FY 21 salary that is attributable to a step raise the local board approved.
+This will not be included in the total calculation of the amount due to CNP. - i.

-- g.
 Percent of Time Charged to Child Nutrition: Enter the percentage of time charged to Child Nutrition.
 For example, a secretary is also a cashier during lunch service.
-The secretary works 6 hrs and as cashier 2 hours a day.
-The percent of time entered for this employee is 25%. - h.
+The secretary works 6 hours and as cashier 2 hours a day.
+The percent of time entered for this employee is 25%. - j.
 FTE's: Enter the number of Full Time Equivalents for each employee charged to Child Nutrition.
 The PEEHIP amount is based on this figure.
-If a system decides to pay the full amount of insurance for an employee, then enter 1.

-You are required to include any part-time staff.
+If a full-time employee and the system decides to pay the full amount of insurance for an employee, then enter 1. - You are required to include any part-time staff.
 If a position/staff member works LESS THAN 20 HOURS PER WEEK, THE PASS THRU WILL NOT BE CALCULATED.
-THE FRINGE BENEFITS WILL BE CALCULATED.

-- g.
-Number of Contract Days: Enter the number of days an employee will be working as per the contract. - h.
-Hours per Contract Day: Enter the number of hours per day an employee will be working as per the contract. - i.
+THE FRINGE BENEFITS WILL BE CALCULATED. - k.
+Number of Contract Days: Enter the number of days an employee will be working as per the contract. - I. Hours per Contract Day: Enter the number of hours per day an employee will be working as per the contract. - m.
 Comments: Please use this field to describe any situation that arises out of the ordinary.
 If you use the Other Fringe Benefits column, please explain in detail the benefit.

-3 Other

-Notes:
+Other Notes: